 On this page:

-There are 2 main stages of activity after you have received a consent: the excavation, and the post-excavation activities.
+There are two main stages of activity after you have received a consent: the excavation, and the post-excavation activities.

 Check the conditions of the consent carefully and note any that must be complied with prior to work starting.
 For example, you may have to provide a revised methodology, or proof that you have engaged your conservator.
 You must comply with all consent conditions.